-Children are more at risk from serious complications of malaria infection than adults and they need to take the same types of anti-malaria tablets as adults.
-Fortunately there are a whole range of malaria tablets for children.
+Children are much more at risk from serious complications of malaria infection than adults.
+It is generally recommended that unless absolutely necessary young children do not travel to malaria zones.
+If they do travel, children need to take the same types of antimalarial tablets/capsules as adults.
+Fortunately there is a choice of malaria tablets for children.

 There is one major exception: children under the age of 12 years should not take doxycycline, as it can cause permanent yellow staining of the teeth in younger children.
-There is always an alternative to doxycyline, usually mefloquine (Lariam) or atovaquone/proguanil (Malarone).
+There is always an alternative to doxycycline, usually atovaquone/proguanil (Malarone) or mefloquine (Lariam).

-Many people obtain malaria tablets online.
-People in the UK should use only websites which are registered with the Care Quality Commission.
-Malaria tablets from regulated online doctors are supplied through e-prescriptions issued after online consultations and sent automatically to pharmacies.
-Tablets are then posted from General Pharmaceutical Council registered pharmacies.
-Medicines from online clinic websites in the UK are supplied only to named individual patients/customers who are over 18.
-See Dr Fox online malaria consultation.
+People in the UK should use only online doctor websites which are registered with the Care Quality Commission.
+Malaria tablets from regulated online doctors are supplied through e-prescriptions issued after online consultations and sent automatically to their linked pharmacies.
+Tablets are then posted from these pharmacies which are registered with the General Pharmaceutical Council.
+Many online doctor services, including Dr Fox, do not prescribe for under 18s.

 Regulated clinic website are not permitted to prescribe medicine for children.
 Prescription medicine for children can be posted from online pharmacies only if a child has been prescribed the medicine already, usually by their GP, and the prescription is posted to the online pharmacy.
 There are many regulated online pharmacies in the UK.

-Malaria tablets bought through online doctors tend to be lower cost, as online services usually include a consultation and e-prescription (only over 18s eligible).
+Malaria tablets bought through online doctors tend to be lower cost, as online services usually include a consultation and e-prescription.

 Recommendations about which tablets are advised for different parts of the world can be found at the NHS Scotland Fitfortravel website.
-Also see ‘bite prevention’ page.
+Also see ‘mosquito bite prevention’ page.

-NOTE: All the doses below are taken from manufacturer’s patient information leaflets supplied with tablets and are based on the standard strength of tablets (June 2013).
+NOTE: The doses below are taken from manufacturer’s patient information leaflets supplied with tablets and are based on the standard strength of tablets (September 2021) and the UK malaria prevention guidelines.
 Tablets should always be taken in accordance with prescription instructions or the instructions supplied with the tablets.